-In the poem, “Procedures for underground”, Atwood takes the side of weak and downtrodden.
+In the poem, “Procedures for underground”, Atwood takes the side of the weak and downtrodden.
 She thinks it is her responsibility to reveal the ugly deeds of her own countrymen, even her own ancestors, as though she must make them admit their guilt and bring them to task.

 Procedures for Underground Analysis